yaowenqiang/python_design_pattern/NOTES.md

 > A space optimization technique that lets us use less memory by storing externally the data associated with similar objects

+# Proxy

+> A class that functions as an interface to a particular resources.
+That resource may be remote, expensive to construct, or may requre logging or some other added functionality.